Danny Lee (rugby union)

+His international career was limited due to the presence of Justin Marshall, Byron Kelleher, Devine, Piri Weepu and Jimmy Cowan.

 Coaching career

 After retiring from professional rugby, Lee became a rugby coach.
 He coached Hawke's Bay from 2011 to 2017, and then Mie Honda Heat until 2021.
-As of 2022, Lee currently coaches the San Diego Legion rugby team of Major League Rugby.
+As of 2025, Lee coaches the NOLA Gold rugby team of Major League Rugby (MLR).